madprops/airc/README.md

 ---

-If a user is allowed to change the rules, it will get access to rules-related commands.
+If a user is allowed to change the rules, it gets access to rules-related commands.

 If a user is an admin it gets access to all commands.